logo for pulau-pangkor.com

 Hiking from Teluk Batik to Teluk Rubiah

-So, at 5pm he picked me up at my home in Sitiawan and we drove to Teluk Batik.
-Somewhere else on this website I told you already about Teluk Batik, check that page here.
+At 5pm he picked me up at my home in Sitiawan and we drove to Teluk Batik.

 Mr. Goh told me there were paths that connected Teluk Batik to Teluk Rubiah, that other good (though private) beach near Lumut.
-Now I was for some time already suspecting there were paths between the two beaches but for all kinds of reasons I had not found the time to sort this out.
+Now I was for some time already suspecting there were paths between the two beaches but for whateverreasons I had not found the time to sort this out.
 Therefore Mr. Goh's invitation came at the right moment.

 There was no other sound then the sound of the surrounding jungle and our breathing.
-Even the birds made more noise then our breathing.
+Even the birds made more noise.
 The path swindled up and down and there were a few smaller paths directing to the nearby Straights of Malacca.

 When we climbed up we got a better view over the surrounding areas.
 In fact, what I saw was a sort of ravine.
 It looked as if the Ice-age here had left it's trail, like one can see in some European countries.

-However, this ravine was manmade.
+However, this ravine, Mr. Goh called it "our own little Grand Canyon", was manmade.
 In the late 60's the Sultan of Perak had the idea to build a road between Teluk Batik and Teluk Rubiah.
 Despite the fact the local government had no money to spend on this project, the construction work began.

 After some time the work stopped because there was no money and the construction was left to the jungle.
 The road would never be finished.
 Instead, the jungle now had again the space to come back and many plants and animals continued here to live.